Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
-     Before performing operations such as preview, playback, and settings on the device, you need to connect the device first
+     Before performing operations such as preview, playback, and settings, make sure the device is connceted.

 【Function】
      /**